 Foods that can support your mood include fatty fish rich in omega-3s, nuts (walnuts, almonds, cashews and peanuts), avocados, beans, leafy greens (spinach, kale, and Brussels sprouts), and fresh fruit such as blueberries.

+If you've made consistent efforts to improve your mental and emotional health and still aren't functioning optimally at home, work, or in your relationships, it may be time to seek professional help.
 If you feel like you cannot cope with the stress that you are facing, seek professional help by calling your local mental health helpline or getting in touch with your counselor or doctor.
-Remember you are not alone, and there are things you can do to support your emotional wellbeing
+Remember you are not alone, and there are things you can do to support your emotional well-being.

 The demands of your daily life can dictate what type of self-care you might need the most.
 Self-care isn't a one size fits all strategy.
 Your self-care plan will need to be customized to your needs and what is currently going on in your life.
 You don't want to wait until you've reached your breaking point.
 The goal is to take steps each day to make sure that you are getting what you need to deal with the stress and challenges you face in your daily life.